 - Withhold fertilizer during the fall and winter when the plant rests from a long season of active growth.
 It is normal for growth to slow or stop altogether during this time.

 - Resume fertilizing your Monstera plant in the spring when new growth appears.

 Should I cut off leaves with brown spots on my Monstera?

-You should cut off leaves with brown spots on your Monstera.
-This is because they cannot perform photosynthesis and make energy for the plant.
-As they will not turn green again, even if the underlying cause of the brown spots on your Monstera plant is corrected, there is no reason to keep them.
+You should cut off leaves with brown spots on your Monstera as they cannot perform photosynthesis and make energy for the plant.
+As they will not turn green again, even if the underlying problem is fixed, there’s no reason to keep them.

 That is, the only solution for improving the health and appearance of your Monstera plant is to remove the brown leaves.

 You can see our article on how to prune your Monstera for more information on this.
 However, in brief, use sterilized clippers or scissors, and always discard the affected leaves in the trash as you can spread diseases among your plants if you do not sterilize your cutting tools.

 Will the leaves grow back when I cut them off my Monstera plant?

 Leaves will grow back when you cut them off your Monstera plant, so there’s no need to worry.
 In fact, cutting off the affected leaves will force your Monstera plant to grow new leaves at the plant nodes along the stem.
 This will also improve both its health and appearance.

 While it can be a bit scary to give your plant a haircut like this, especially if it starts to look much more sparse than you’re used to, don’t worry as you will soon be rewarded with new leaves on your Monstera along the stem.